z-lowery/Java-Chess/README.md

 ## Known bugs
 1) In certain instances, an adjacent tile to the king will be incorrectly highlighted (indicating the king can move there) when the enemy king is actually threatening that tile.
+2) Enemy rooks will be incorrectly highlighted, suggesting it is possible to castle at a location an instance where it shouldn't be.